Republicans urge faster processing of unemployment claims

-MADISON, Wis. — Wisconsin Republicans sparred with leaders in Democratic Gov. Tony Evers administration at a sometimes heated legislative hearing Wednesday, faulting them for not doing enough to quickly process surging unemployment claims during the pandemic.
+MADISON, Wis. — Wisconsin Republicans sparred with leaders in Democratic Gov. Tony Evers administration during a sometimes heated legislative hearing Wednesday, faulting them for not doing enough to quickly process surging unemployment claims during the coronavirus pandemic.

-The hearing — only the second held by a legislative committee since the pandemic broke out — laid bare the partisan debate over who is to blame for the backlog of unprocessed claims.
+The Senate labor committee hearing laid bare the partisan debate over who is to blame for the backlog of unprocessed claims.
+That backlog may continue into October, depending on staffing levels, Department of Workforce Development Secretary Caleb Frostman told the committee.

-The unprecedented surge in unemployment claims caused by the COVID-19 pandemic resulted in Wisconsin's unemployment rate more than quadrupling to 14.1% in April, its highest level since The Great Depression.
+The unprecedented surge in unemployment claims caused by the pandemic resulted in a more than quadrupling of Wisconsin's unemployment rate to 14.1% in April, its highest since The Great Depression.
 The average number of weekly claims skyrocketed from 45,000 a week to 300,000.

-As of Saturday, 2.4 million claims had been received but only about 1.7 million had been processed, according to the Department of Workforce Development.
-Of the roughly 728,000 unpaid claims, about 11% were not eligible.
+As of Saturday, 2.4 million claims had been received but only about 1.7 million had been processed, according to DWD.
+Of the roughly 728,000 unpaid claims, about 11% were ineligible.

-Republicans accused DWD Secretary Caleb Frostman of not being prepared for the surge in claims and not doing enough when it arrived.
+Republicans accused Frostman of not being prepared for the surge in claims and not doing enough when it arrived.

 “Why wouldn’t there be more transfer of employees, get the cavalry coming in?” asked committee chair Sen. Steve Nass, a Republican from Whitewater.
 “People are hurting out there.
 Tearjerkers.
 When I was unemployed one time, I know how it is. ...
-I get it.
-I’ve been there.
 It’s scary.”

-Frostman said each state has its strengths and weaknesses in reacting to the unemployment surge and that there is no “silver bullet.”
-He recommended that the state update its computer systems, increase the weekly unemployment benefit and permanently do away with a one-week waiting period to receive benefits.
+Frostman recommended that the state update its computer systems, increase the weekly unemployment benefit and permanently do away with a one-week waiting period to receive benefits.
 Republicans implemented the waiting period in 2011 but last month voted to waive it until February.

-GOP Sen. Chris Kapenga bristled at Democrats' arguments that policies enacted by Republicans in recent years have made it harder for the unemployed to get their benefits.
+GOP Sen. Chris Kapenga bristled at Democrats' arguments that policies enacted by Republicans in recent years have made it harder for the unemployed to collect benefits.

 “I don’t want to hear another person say it's all the Republicans' fault," Kapenga said.
 More state workers could be transferred to work on processing claims and to expand a call center so it can stay open around the clock, rather than from 7 a.m. to 5 p.m., he said.